-Let’s talk about self exploring.
+Let’s talk about self-exploring.
 What does it actually mean and why is it so good for us?
 It is a process that a lot of people are refraining from going through, for various reasons.
-Most likely the main reason is because it is extremely hard.
+Most likely the main reason is that it is extremely hard.
 Not only that, it’s not something one can do overnight, it takes time.
 Doesn’t sound too tempting, right?
 Why would someone embark on this kind of process?

 Whenever there is a talk or an explanation about PSYCH-K in specific, and human habits in general, the term ‘limiting beliefs’ seems to be a mystery.
 It seems like most people think they have a good idea about what it is, but they are not quite sure.
 So, let’s do it – let’s explain what limiting beliefs are.

 Have you ever tried not to think about something painful?
 Keeping yourself busy so it won’t be in your mind?
 Surrounding yourself with people so that it’s noisy enough so you can’t hear it?

 Have you ever been through times in your life in which you felt nothing is going right?
 In fact, not only nothing can go right, but also – everything is wrong.
 It seems like no matter what you do, it goes the wrong way, you are stuck and there is no way to turn to.
 It is like there is a big black block right in front, closing down on you.

 When we come to deal with and talk about emotional baggage, it could almost seem like just the term itself carries with it a heavy weight.
 Before we start talking about it, we need to define it.
 So, what is it exactly – emotional baggage?
 According to Collins Dictionary – ‘the feelings you have about your past and the things that have happened to you, which often have a negative effect on your behaviour and attitudes.’